Skip to content

 Step 2: Configure Your Device

-1. Download evlxesp32.yaml YAML file from this link.
+1. Download the evlxesp32.yaml file from this link.

 2. Open it in a text editor.